AzureMarker/n3ds-remote-play/README.md

-# n3ds-controller
+# n3ds-remote-play

-A project to use the 3DS as a controller for PC games.

-This is the first step towards streaming PC games to the 3DS.
+A project to stream PC games to the 3DS.